2024-2025 Academic Catalog

 REL 369.
 Christian Ethics and Engineering.
 3 Hours

 Study in theological virtue ethics using engineering design as the paradigm for practical reasoning in both technology and everyday life.
 Intended for junior- or senior-level standing engineering students.
 Is in keeping with ABET standards which require ethics instruction for students enrolled in accredited engineering programs.
 Practice in formulating proper ethical arguments using standard notions of (claim, reasons, warrants and backing) culminating in the construction of proper ethical argument over some contemporary engineering artifact, process or issue.
-Prerequisites: REL 103 or ASI 110 or equivalent; junior standing.
+Prerequisites: REL 103 or ASI 110 or REL 1HC; junior standing.

 REL 371.
 C.S.
 Lewis: Life and Christian Writings.
 3 Hours